learn-co-students/pfwtfp-advanced-dice-thrower-london-web-060319-mod-1-repeat/README.md

 In this lab, we will be writing methods to simulate this behavior.
-We will not be building Settlers of Catan, but will expand on what we've already written to and set up a foundation we can use for _any_ sort of dice based game.
+We will not be building Settlers of Catan, but will expand on what we've already written to and set up a foundation we can use for _any_ sort of dice-based game.

-## Learning Goals

-- Practice our skills in `Hash`es, looping, and conditions.

 ## Generate a Hash of Die Throws

 If you take a look in `lib/dice_thrower_advanced.rb`, `throw_die` and `generate_set` are already provided (although they may differ from your previous solution).

 First, we want to simulate and keep track of the 'turns' of a dice game.
 A turn might involve rolling multiple dice.
 We've already got the ability to create